Chumper/Zipper/README.md

 Feel free to read the code, to fork it or to use it in whatever way you want.

+## Update 25th February 2020

+I have merged a PR that includes a security fixe to mitigate zip directory traversal attacks. \
+**This package is still archived and should be swapped out with another package.** \
+However, as long as security fixes will come in I see it as my basic obligation to update this package on demand.

 # Zipper

 [![Build Status](https://travis-ci.org/Chumper/Zipper.png)](https://travis-ci.org/Chumper/Zipper)